jakedjohnson/import_element/README.md

 # Implementation Details

 Below details how the ImportElement import and export logic works.
-The large marjority of this logic lives in the `lib/import_element_web/live/import_element_live.ex` LiveView component.
+The large majority of this logic lives in the `lib/import_element_web/live/import_element_live.ex` LiveView component.

 ## Feature #1 - Importing Payments